 Talk: Brian Graham in conversation with Professor Simon Olding Friday 26 April, 6.30pm.
 Tickets: £10 or £28 with dinner to follow.

-Artist Brian Graham will talk about his new Great Heath paintings exploring the place Thomas’s Hardy brought to life as Egdon Heath, a ‘great swarthy vastness’ studded with Bronze Age barrows where the human situation is laid bare.
+Artist Brian Graham will talk about his new Great Heath paintings currently filling Sladers Yard.
+His new works explore Thomas’s Hardy’s Egdon Heath, a ‘great swarthy vastness’ studded with Bronze Age barrows.
+In the tradition of English literature from Shakespeare to Hardy, the heath was where the human situation is stripped bare.
 The paintings, many of which take their titles from Hardy, are based on specific places on the heath, where Graham is able to feel his way back, just as he did as an imaginative child, to life as it was for early peoples.
-Layered with that is Hardy’s vision, Holst’s music and the emotions these places stir in him now.
-The resulting ambiguous moody paintings, in deeply textured rich earth colours, explore light and feeling with a thorough visceral enjoyment of paint.
+Layered with Hardy’s vision, Holst’s composition (also entitled Egdon Heath and dedicated to Hardy) and the emotions these places stir in him now, Brian has painted a thrilling collection of ambiguous moody paintings, in deeply textured rich earth colours.
+His work explores light and emotion with a thorough visceral enjoyment of paint itself.